Effective from August 3rd 2020

 - Costs and expenses

-The nominee fee is the cost for helping you to put the IVA proposal to your creditors and covers the professional costs and charges involved in arranging your IVA, including:
+The Nominee’s fee is the cost for helping you to put your IVA proposal to your creditors.
+This covers the professional costs of the Insolvency Practitioner involved in arranging your IVA, including:

-For instance, your IVA provider is entitled to claim back the costs of postage and insurance.
+For instance, your IVA provider may be able to claim back the costs of postage and insurance dependent upon the fees and costs agreed.

-How much you will pay in fees will be clearly set out in your IVA proposal, although they must be approved by your lenders and may be changed before the proposal is accepted.
+How much you will pay in fees will be clearly set out in your IVA proposal (based on known circumstances at the time), although they must be approved by your lenders and may be changed before the IVA proposal is accepted.